Frequently Asked Questions

 Recovery Point Objective (RPO)

 RPO is about how much data you can afford to lose.
 It reflects the interval between your last good backup and the disaster event.
-With AWS solutions, RPO can be minimized by leveraging tools like continuous replication or frequent snapshots.
+With AWS solutions, RPO can be minimized by leveraging tools like continuous replication or frequent AWS snapshots.

 Businesses must align RPO targets with backup intervals and replication settings.
 For stringent RPO requirements, real-time replication techniques, such as AWS Database Migration Service or Elastic Disaster Recovery, ensure minimal data loss.
 It’s key to selecting a strategy that balances RPO and cost effectively.